MTech-IT-MNS-2025/Group-1/Assignment5/README.md

   - **Socket.io**: WebSocket library for real-time, bidirectional communication.
 - **Database**:
   - **MongoDB**: Database used to persist messages and user data.
+- **Security**:
+  - **liboqs**: Implementations of quantum-safe KEMs and SIGs
 - **Styling**:
   - **CSS Modules** or **Tailwind CSS** for designing the user interface.

 ## Learning Outcomes
 1. Built full-stack applications using Next.js.
-2. Implement one-to-one real-time messaging.
+2. Implement one-to-one real-time messaging securely using liboqs
 3. Store messages in a database (MongoDB) to maintain chat history.
 4. Display previous messages when a user logs in or opens a chat.
 5. Understand user session management and message routing for private communication.